-One of the big shifts with the Next Generation Science Standards is that you are no longer teaching content for content’s sake — science instruction is no longer based around a list of facts.
+One of the big shifts with the Next Generation Science Standards is that you are no longer teaching content for content’s sake.
+Science instruction is no longer based around a list of facts.

 When I first learned about anchors, I will be honest – I didn’t know what the heck they were talking about.
-I mean, I understood that doing a demo in a physical science classroom could be an anchor that students could explore throughout the unit — but what about my life science class?
+I mean, I understood that doing a demo in a physical science classroom could be an anchor that students could explore throughout the unit.
+But what about my life science class?
 What about my earth science class?

-Since then, I have spent some time learning about anchoring phenomenon, and I really feel my students benefited from what I was able to implement.
+Since then, I have spent some time learning about anchoring phenomena, and I really feel my students benefited from what I was able to implement.
 Whenever we started a unit, students:

 Obviously, choosing a good anchor is important!

-So What Is An Anchor?
+So What Is An Anchoring Phenomenon?

 An anchoring phenomenon (or “anchor”) is either a fascinating natural phenomenon or a meaningful design problem that students must engage in science and engineering practices to investigate.
 In terms of phenomena, they are the “things” — events or processes — that happen under specific circumstances that students are working to explain.
-It’s important to note that anchors aren’t the QUESTIONS – they generate the questions.
+It’s important to note that anchors aren’t the QUESTIONS.
+They generate the questions.

 What Makes A Good Anchor?